10 Things That Happen to Your Body When You Quit Vaping

 What can you do to get through withdrawal?

-Distract yourself: Find something to do to get your mind off of how you feel.
+• Distract yourself: Find something to do to get your mind off of how you feel.
 Play a game, listen to a podcast, or paint your living room.
-Whatever you enjoy doing, spent time on it to distract yourself especially the first 24 hours after you stop vaping.
+Whatever you enjoy doing, spend time on it to distract yourself, especially the first 24 hours after you stop vaping.

-Remove the temptation: If you stop vaping, get rid of your e-cigarettes.
+• Remove the temptation: If you stop vaping, remove your e-cigarettes.
 Clean out everything that has to do with vaping.
-Don’t assume you won’t be tempted to vape if your friends are doing it.
-So, ask them to not bring their e-cigarettes over to your house or vape around you.
+Don’t assume you won’t be tempted to vape if your friends do it.
+So, ask them not to bring their e-cigarettes to your house or vape around you.
 If they’re true friends, they’ll want to help you quit rather than make you fail.

-Reduce your stress: Many people vape to reduce their stress, but vaping won’t solve your stress problems.
-It’s better to learn how to reduce your stress in other ways such as mindfulness, yoga, or relaxation techniques.
+• Reduce your stress: Many people vape to reduce their stress, but it won’t solve your problems.
+Learning how to reduce stress in other ways, such as mindfulness, yoga, or relaxation techniques is better.

 2 – Improved circulation system and cardiovascular system